cbbuaa/DIC_ICLM_MATLAB/README.md

 ### Citation
 **Anyone who use the code please cite:**
- "Bin Chen., Erik Jungstedt., `Fast, robust, accurate and large-converge-radius inverse compositional Levenberg–Marquardt algorithm for digital image correlation: principle, validation and open-source toolbox`. (under review)".
+ "Chen, Bin, and Erik Jungstedt.
+"Fast and large-converge-radius inverse compositional Levenberg–Marquardt algorithm for digital image correlation: principle, validation, and open-source toolbox."
+Optics and Lasers in Engineering 151 (2022): 106930.".
 If you need to redistribute the software, please keep the original author information.